uprial/mine-ctrl-linux/README.md

 * [PermissionsEx, **1.14 only**](https://dev.bukkit.org/projects/permissionsex)
 * [TerrainControl, **1.12 only**](http://tardisjenkins.duckdns.org:8080/job/TerrainControl/)

-In case any updates in links or versions, please update this document and also the [CLIENT.md](CLIENT.md) document with the versions you've chosen.
+In case any updates in links or versions, please update this document and also the [CLIENT.md](CLIENT.md) document.

 Enable the TerrainControl, **1.12 only**